-Tagged in Campus and Community Arts and Science College of Arts and Science Graduate School of Arts and Science Gallatin School of Individualized Study Steinhardt School of Culture, Education, and Human Development Events
+Tagged in Campus and Community Arts and Science Gallatin School of Individualized Study Robert F. Wagner Graduate School of Public Service School of Global Public Health Steinhardt School of Culture, Education, and Human Development Events

-Tagged in Arts and Culture Tisch School of the Arts Steinhardt School of Culture, Education, and Human Development College of Arts and Science Leonard N. Stern School of Business School of Professional Studies Robert F. Wagner Graduate School of Public Service
+Tagged in Engineering, Science and Technology Arts and Science Steinhardt School of Culture, Education, and Human Development Tandon School of Engineering School of Law Robert F. Wagner Graduate School of Public Service

 NYU has launched the Alliance for Public Interest Technology, a group of NYU faculty focused on the responsible and ethical creation, use, and governance of technology.

 New public-private research proposes a new method for calculating carbon tax rates based on environmental, economic, and social factors, including the costs the public pays for carbon usage such as damage to agriculture, vulnerable coastal infrastructure, and risk to human health.